 Source: Ad posted on LinkedIn

-In the case of many smaller companies, significant reorganization of a warehouse or the way of fulfilling orders does not occur frequently enough for the entire process to be carried out by the companies themselves.
+In the case of many smaller companies, significant reorganization of a warehouse or the way of fulfilling orders does not occur frequently enough for the companies to carry out the entire process themselves.

 Generally, in such cases, I recommend using the support of experts.
 I will write more about when to choose logistics consulting and when to work on the development of your logistics on another occasion.